 - Fill in your personal information, and press Next.

 - (New application): Please press (›) next to Education and International Studies to open the whole menu.
-In the menu below choose: Postgraduate Education and Commissioned Courses - Faculty of Education and International Studies Term Spring 2019.
+In the menu below choose: Postgraduate Education and Commissioned Courses - Faculty of Education and International Studies.

 - Choose 5559 LU-AWCC Academic Writing Course, and press save.